6 Formulas and Functions

 1. Used functions: DATE, YEAR, MONTH, DAY, TODAY.

-2. A date layout like Wed 01/3/1967 can be get through the number format of the cell.
-Choose tab Home > Category Custom (group Number), or right-click on the cell and choose Format cells.
-In the box Type, you can enter the desired format.
-The format used in the example is ddd dd/m/yyyy.
-Try also other formats like dddd dd/mmm/yy to figure out how the formatting works.
+2. You can format a date like “Wed 01/3/1967” using the cell’s number format.
+Go to Home tab > Category Custom (Number group), or right-click the cell and select Format Cells.
+In the Type box, enter the desired format.
+The format used in the example is “ddd dd/m/yyyy”.
+Try other formats like “dddd dd/mmm/yy” to understand how the formatting works.

-Exercise 6.4 Determining commission (form004)
+Exercise 6.4 Determining Commission (form004)

 Create this model in a worksheet and use formulas for the calculation of the commissions.

-Exercise 6.5 Birth dates (form005)
+Exercise 6.5 Birth Dates (form005)

 File: Form005.xlsx

-Exercise 6.6 VAT return (form006)
+Exercise 6.6 VAT Return (form006)

 File: Form006.xlsx

-Exercise 6.7 Ticket price (form007)
+Exercise 6.7 Ticket Price (form007)

 Create this model in a worksheet.
 Use an IF function for the price calculation.
 Test the solution with different ages.

-Exercise 6.8 Property tax (form008)
+Exercise 6.8 Property Tax (form008)

 File: Form008.xlsx

-Exercise 6.9 Savings deposit (form009)
+Exercise 6.9 Savings Deposit (form009)

 File: Form009.xlsx